TRITIUM-CYBER-DEFENCE/CYBERDECK/README.md

 T&Cs apply, check you local laws, im not responsible, Dont use it for bad, yadda yadda, insert legal documents here:

-I showed one of my friends after a couple beers and he said it looks like a yugioh card deck, see below:
+From an anonymous source: It looks like a yugioh card deck, see below:

 ![image](https://user-images.githubusercontent.com/111553838/235816204-10f7dd93-4c44-4003-a509-ce212c273afb.png)